jro31/jethro-codes/_articles/projects/blocks-falling.md

 `let newBlock = blocks[Math.floor(Math.random() * blocks.length)];` is therefore eqivalent to `let newBlock = blocks[6]`, except that `Math.random()` could be any float, so the effective result is that we randomly select one element from our `blocks` array, and assign it to `newBlock`.

-In this example, that would be `z`.
+In this example, that would be `'Z'`.

 That's the first line of this action.
 29 to go.